jlpl/nais-processor/README.md

 [1:,1] = Integrated total number concentration (cm-3)
 [1:,2:] = Normalized number concentrations, dN/dlogDp (cm-3)
 ```

-The locations of raw files, processed files and possible figures are written in the `database_file`, which is in JSON format.
+The locations of raw files, processed files and cleaned processed files are written in the `database_file`, which is in JSON format.

 ### Combining sumfiles

-Once you have processed your NAIS data you can combine multiple daily
+Once you have processed your NAIS data you can extract any time range
-sumfiles into a single multi-day sumfile using the `combine_spectra()`
+in a sum matrix format using the `combine_spectra()` function.
-function.
-You can also extract data from within one day like this.

 Example:
 ```
 import nais_processor as nais

-start_time="2020-07-04 20:00:00"
-end_time="2020-07-08 12:00:00"
+start_time="2022-09-29 02:00:00"
+end_time="2022-09-30 14:00:00"

 combined_data = nais.combine_spectra(
     config_file,start_time,end_time,spectra_type="negion")
 ```

-The spectra types are: `negion` (default), `posion`, `negpar` and `pospar`.

-You can also plot data using `plot_sumfile()`.
+You can also plot sum matrices using [`plot_sumfile()`](https://jlpl.github.io/nais-processor/#nais_processor.plot_sumfile) or you can create daily plots using [`plot_nais()`](https://jlpl.github.io/nais-processor/#nais_processor.plot_nais) without playing around with sum matrices.

 ## License
 This project is licensed under the terms of the GNU GPLv3.

 ## References
 Gormley P. G. and Kennedy M., Diffusion from a Stream Flowing through a Cylindrical Tube, Proceedings of the Royal Irish Academy.
 Section A: Mathematical and Physical Sciences, 52, (1948-1950), pp. 163-169.

 Wagner R., Manninen H.E., Franchin A., Lehtipalo K., Mirme S., Steiner G., Petäjä T. and Kulmala M., On the accuracy of ion measurements using a Neutral cluster and Air Ion Spectrometer, Boreal Environment Research, 21, (2016), pp. 230–241.